carpentries-incubator/hpc-workflows/episodes/05-chaining_rules.md

 :::

-Now let's run the new rule:
+Now let's run the new rule (remember we need to request the output file by name as the `output` in our rule contains a wildcard pattern):
 ```bash
 [ocaisa@node1 ~]$ snakemake --profile cluster_profile/ p_0.999_runs.txt
 ```